Two West Kelowna residents were arrested for alleged drug trafficking - Lake Country Calendar

-Two people have been arrested after West Kelowna RCMP carried out a search warrant at a Chieftain Road home, Tuesday evening.
+Two people were arrested in West Kelowna Tuesday evening after the RCMP executed a search warrant at a Chieftain Road home.

-The police warrant was issued in part of an ongoing investigation into allegations of drug trafficking.
+The warrant was issued as part of an ongoing investigation into allegations of drug trafficking.

-A 57-year-old man and a 51-year-old woman were taken into police custody without incident.
+A 57-year-old man and a 51-year-old woman were taken into custody without incident.

-During the search, police seized over $2,000 in cash, along with undisclosed amounts of suspected methamphetamine, heroin, GHB (Gamma-hydroxybuturate) and cocaine.
-Other items consistent with trafficking illicit drugs were also seized by police inside the residence.
+During the search, police seized more than $2,000 in cash, along with undisclosed amounts of suspected methamphetamine, heroin, GHB (Gamma-hydroxybuturate) and cocaine.
+Other items consistent with trafficking illicit drugs were also seized inside the residence, said police.

-Both West Kelowna residents face potential drug-related charges and are expected to appear in court at an unspecified date.
+Both men, West Kelowna residents, face potential drug-related charges and are expected to appear in court at a later date.

 @LarynGilmour